Robert Shapiro (lawyer): Early life and education

-After his son Brent's death from a drug overdose in 2005, he founded the Brent Shapiro Foundation, a nonprofit organization with an aim to raise drug awareness, for which he serves as chairman of the board, as well as Pickford Lofts, a rehabilitation facility.

 Legal practice and books about the law

 Shapiro was admitted to the State Bar of California in 1969.
-He has represented famous athletes, most notably O.J.
-Simpson, Darryl Strawberry, José Canseco, and Vince Coleman.
-He has also represented other celebrities, including Johnny Carson, Christian Brando, Linda Lovelace, the Kardashians, and F. Lee Bailey.
+He has represented famous athletes, most notably O. J. Simpson, Darryl Strawberry, José Canseco, and Vince Coleman.
 In 1998, he sued Strawberry over unpaid legal fees; the case was eventually settled out of court.
+Shapiro has also represented celebrities, his clients including Johnny Carson, Christian Brando, Linda Lovelace, F. Lee Bailey, and the Kardashian family.

 In the case of Lyle and Erik Menendez, who murdered their parents in 1989, Shapiro arranged the surrender of Erik in 1990, who at the time of Lyle's arrest was in Israel for a tennis tournament.
 He later represented Erik during their first arraignment, until the defense was handed over to Leslie Abramson, who represented Erik until the brothers' conviction in 1996.

 Shapiro played a crucial role in the O. J. Simpson murder case.
 Already associated with Simpson, on June 17, 1994, he was present at Robert Kardashian's press conference pleading for Simpson to turn himself in to the police.
 According to Shapiro, Simpson's psychiatrists agreed that his letter to "friends", which Kardashian read over the air, was a suicide note.
 On television, Shapiro appealed to Simpson to surrender.
 Later that day, after the famous low-speed "Bronco chase", Simpson surrendered to the police, with Shapiro's assistance.

 When the actual trial began, Shapiro led the defense team (dubbed the "Dream Team"), but later ceded lead chair to Johnnie Cochran.
 Despite their team's success in freeing Simpson, Shapiro criticized his fellow Dream Team attorneys F. Lee Bailey (calling him a "loose cannon") and Cochran, for bringing race into the trial.
 In his book The Search for Justice: A Defense Attorney's Brief on the O.J.
 Simpson Case (1998), Shapiro states that he does not believe Simpson was framed by the LAPD but does believe the verdict was correct due to reasonable doubt.
 Shortly after the Simpson trial, Shapiro steered his practice away from criminal defense toward civil litigation.